ninetailsrabbit/match3-board/README.md

 ### Swap mode

-This is the `swap_mode` to find matches on the pieces. **They can be changed at runtime** and you have the next ones availables:
+This is the `swap_mode` to find matches on the pieces. **They can be changed at runtime** and the board emit the signal `changed_swap_mode(previous, new)` when this value it's changed

+You have the next ones availables:

 #### Adjacent